jmankoff/interaction/assignments/menu-report.md

 *look at F G and H to find p value for rows 4 through 9.
-Averages for different conditions can be found in column G (rows 13-18) for interaction effects and column H and I rows 12-27 for main effects.
+Averages for different conditions can be found in column G (rows 13-18) for interaction effects and column H and I rows 21-35 for main effects.
 In my data, shown above, I'd say:*

-*Pie menus were twice as fast as normal menus (M=.48s vs M=.83s), F(1,82)=39.906, p<.05.
-We did not find a main effect for task.
-However, we found an interaction effect between menu and task (as illustrated in the chart above), F(5, 82) = 7, p<.05.*
+*Pie menus were twice as fast as normal menus (M=.48s vs M=.83s), F(1,43)=295.891, p<.05.
+Unclassified menu items were harder to find than linear and relative ones (M=.84s, .59s, and .59s respectively), F(2,43)=93.778, p<0.5.
+We also found an interaction effect between menu and task (as illustrated in the chart above), F(5, 43) = 51.945, p<.001.*

+*All of the numbers are copied over from my spreadsheet and can be seen in the sample you are copying from.
+Note that my DF (degrees of freedom) numbers are different than yours will be because I only ran 3 participants.*

+## Error Results

+*Describe what happened in terms of errors -- provide at least one chart showing what you learned about errors in different conditions*

+### Statistical Significance of Error

+*Repeat what was done for time*

 # Conclusions